jackbwaite/Jack-s-Projects/README.md

 The program is based on the GUIDO music notation (https://guidodoc.grame.fr/), a text-based language for representing sheet music.
 I used a recursive-descent parser to recognize notes within the GUIDO language and transpose each note by a given number of half steps up or down.

-Click "Download Zip" to download the Music project.
+Click "Code" and then "Download Zip" to download the Music project.

 src folder: stores all the relevant classes for transposing sheet music